-Annual bonuses paid to senior executives are developed in accordance with the STI plan introduced in fiscal 2016.
-For the approximately 400 participants within this group, payments under the STI plan are paid based on growth in EPS and FCF conversion.
-"On target" performance would be EPS growth of 10% and FCF conversion of 100%.
+Annual bonuses paid to senior executives are developed in accordance with the revised STI plan introduced in fiscal 2022.
+For the over 400 participants within this group, payments under the STI plan are paid based on the Company's performance against annual EPS and FCF targets.
+EPS is defined as reported net earnings divided by diluted average common shares outstanding.
+FCF is defined as net cash provided by operating activities less cash flows from investing activities related to the purchase of property, plant and equipment.